Rooster Teeth

-Rooster Teeth began with the production of Red vs. Blue, which premiered in April 2003 and is still in production, making it the third longest-running episodic web series of all time.
-Due to server and web hosting costs, the founders created "Sponsorships" which is now known as "FIRST", a subscription to exclusive and earlier access to content and discounts on their merchandise store, among other benefits.
+Rooster Teeth's first production was Red vs. Blue, which premiered in April 2003; it is the third longest-running episodic web series of all time.
+Due to server and web hosting costs, the founders created "Sponsorships" which later became "FIRST", a subscription to exclusive and earlier access to content and discounts on their merchandise store, among other benefits.
 The company later branched out into live-action shorts, series, comedy, Let's Play videos, and full animated productions.
-Other projects include reality shows, video game development, entertainment news programs, and podcasts.
+Other projects included reality shows, video game development, entertainment news programs, and podcasts.
 In 2015, Rooster Teeth released its feature-film debut Lazer Team, a science-fiction action comedy.
-The company hosts an annual convention, RTX, in Austin, Texas and formerly also in Sydney and London.
+The company hosted an annual convention, RTX, from 2011 to 2023 in Austin, Texas, and additionally in Sydney and London.

-The company's videos are regularly released on its own website and app while podcasts and Let's Plays are still released on their YouTube channel as well.
+The company's videos were regularly released on its own website and app while podcasts and Let's Plays were published on their YouTube channel as well.
 As of September 2021, Rooster Teeth's primary YouTube channel has 9.18 million subscribers and has over 6 billion video views.
-Including all of their other channels, they maintain over 37 million subscribers.
+Including all of their other channels, they maintain over 45 million subscribers.

+On March 6, 2024, Rooster Teeth announced that the company would shut down.
+On April 15, 2024, Rooster Teeth announced that both the First program and their website and apps would shut down on May 15, 2024.
+In February 2025, Burns acquired the Rooster Teeth brand and some of its remaining intellectual property through his company Box Canyon Productions.